Advice on Choosing Backpacker Accommodations in Tonga

 Only the most intrepid of backpackers make it to the islands of Tonga, the South Pacific’s only kingdom and a place for adventure, culture and nature.
-While keeping the costs low by staying in backpacker accommodation in the capital, Nuku’alofa, or the second-largest town, Neiafu, is simple enough, staying outside of these areas requires you to be a bit more creative with your accommodation choice.
-Find out more in this guide to choosing the right backpacker accommodation in Tonga for you.
+While keeping the costs low by staying in backpacker accommodations in the capital, Nuku’alofa, or the second-largest town, Neiafu, is simple enough, staying outside of these areas requires you to be a bit more creative with your accommodation choices.
+Find out more in this guide to choosing the right backpacker accommodations in Tonga for you.

-Quick Things You Need to Know About Staying in Backpacker Accommodation in Tonga
+5 Things You Need to Know About Staying in Backpacker Accommodations in Tonga

-- There are very limited “hostels” in Tonga.
-Dorm rooms are only available in Nuku’alofa and Neiafu
+- There are very limited “hostels” in Tonga; dorm rooms are only available in Nuku’alofa

-- If you’re looking for backpacker accommodation and can’t find a hostel, look for guest house accommodation instead
+- If you’re looking for backpacker accommodations and can’t find a hostel, look for guesthouse accommodations instead

-What Type of Backpacker Accommodation is in Tonga?
+What Types of Backpacker Accommodations are in Tonga?

 Before we start comparing the backpacker accommodations, it’s important to understand what accommodations are available in Tonga for backpackers.

-In Nuku’alofa, there are some accommodations directed at backpackers, such as The Village Backpackers, Backpackers Townhouse and Hafu’s House Backpackers.
+In Nuku’alofa, there are some accommodations directed at backpackers, such as The Village Backpackers, Backpackers Townhouse and Toni’s Guesthouses & Apartments.
 These are made up of dorm rooms, as well as some private rooms with communal facilities.
-However, dorm accommodation is sometimes available in guest houses in Tonga, such as Sela’s Guesthouse, Toni’s Guesthouse and the NOA Guesthouse in Nuku’alofa and the Port of Refuge Villas in Neiafu, Vava’u.
-Learn more about all of the mentioned accommodation in the 10 Best Backpacker Accommodation in Tonga A201
+The Village Backpackers is the hostel with the most beds per dorm, while other backpackers only have two or three beds per dorm room.
+Learn more about all of the mentioned accommodations in the 10 Best Backpacker Hostels in Tonga.

 Location, How to Get There and What is Nearby?